 As noted in the charts on the previous pages, all teachers at the Teacher, Established, and Advanced LIFT stages will receive three IMPACT observations; all Distinguished Teachers will receive two IMPACT observations.
-Expert Teachers who receive a Cycle 1 observation score above 3.0 may choose to have a second IMPACT observation.
+Expert Teachers who receive a Cycle 1 observation score of 3.0 or higher may choose to have a second IMPACT observation.
 Expert teachers who receive a Cycle 1 observation score below 3.0 will automatically receive a second observation.